boost-entropy-repos-org/MSM/README.md

 # MSM
-Web Application developed for Banana vendor to track and improve his Business/Sales
+Web Application being developed for Banana vendor to track and improve his Business/Sales